fmerian/awesome-developer-first-channels/templates/product-hunt-launch-kit.md

 ## tagline

-> 60 characters max.
-Tell what the product does.
+> **60 characters max.** Tell what the product does in a concise and descriptive tagline.
 Avoid hyperbolic words and emojis.

 ```